4L Trophy

 Limit and offset your impact: waste, driving and carbon.

-The 4L Trophy increasingly incorporates an eco-responsible approach, but each crew has a role to play.
-Manage your waste: zero trace objective
+The 4L Trophy increasingly integrates an eco-responsible approach, but each team has a role to play.
+Manage your waste: zero trace goal

-• Take away all your waste: plastics, papers, metal, cigarette butts, etc.,
+• Take back all your waste: plastics, paper, metal, cigarette butts, etc.

-• Sort as much as possible between recyclables and non-recyclables,
+• Sort as soon as possible between recyclables and non-recyclables,

-• Use the facilities set up at base camp (dry toilets, solar showers, collection areas).
-Drive more cleanly: the "Smooth Driving" operation Crews are made aware of the impact of their driving:
+• Use the systems set up at the bivouac (dry toilets, solar showers, collection areas).
+Drive cleaner: the "Easy driving" operation Teams are made aware of the impact of their driving:

 • Reduce your speed,